trlee2/CryptoCounter/README.md

 $ pip install pytrends
 $ pip install praw
 ```
-6. Build the tables using the command:
+7. Build the tables using the command (in project directory where manage.py resides):
 ```shell
 $ python manage.py migrate
 ```
-7. Start built-in Python Server and run cron (run cron with -p and a low number otherwise it will take a long time to scrape all the data; this will result in fewer data points in the graphs but you won't have to have cron running for 24+ hours first before you can run the server)
+8. Start built-in Python Server and run cron (run cron with -p and a low number otherwise it will take a long time to scrape all the data; this will result in fewer data points in the graphs but you won't have to have cron running for 24+ hours first before you can run the server)
 ```shell
 $ python manage.py runserver
 $ python cron.py
 ```
-8. Cron can also take arguments when ran
+9. Cron can also take arguments when ran
 ```shell
 $ python cron.py -h
 $ python cron.py -d (use this for debugging)